-Open an originality report
+Open a similarity report

-Originality reports are tools to help locate potential sources of unoriginal work in submitted papers.
+Similarity Reports are tools to help locate potential sources of unoriginal work in submitted papers.
 The reports in no way reflect assessment of whether a paper has or has not been plagiarised.
 Such a decision can only be made after careful examination of both the submitted paper and the suspect sources.

 The toolbar on the right hand side is collapsed by default.

 - The similarity report has two active layers: